Home

 5. KuCoin

-Completing our top five list for Filipino crypto enthusiasts is KuCoin, a platform that originally gained traction in numerous global markets.
-With a daily trading volume that often surpasses $4 billion and a community of users that extends to over 200 countries, KuCoin stands out for its breadth of offerings and global reach.
-It hosts a remarkable range of more than 700 cryptocurrencies, becoming a one-stop shop for both established and up-and-coming digital assets.
+KuCoin is a platform that generates a daily trading volume that surpasses $4 billion and a community of 30 million registered users that extends to over 200 countries.
+It hosts a remarkable range of more than 700 cryptocurrencies, which can be traded on spot, futures and options markets with up to 100x leverage on derivatives contracts.

-Safety is a cornerstone for KuCoin, with advanced features like Proof of Reserves (PoR) ensuring a secure trading environment.
-The platform goes beyond just security; it also offers a variety of trading options and features an innovative Halo Wallet.
-With round-the-clock customer support and a global user base of 29 million, KuCoin demonstrates a strong commitment to customer satisfaction and community building.
+Safety is a cornerstone for KuCoin, with advanced features like proof of reserves ensuring a secure and transparent trading environment.
+The platform goes beyond security and offers a variety of trading and investment options like staking, crypto loans, an NFT marketplace, a KuCoin crypto card and copy trading services.
+With live customer support in multiple languages, it demonstrates a strong commitment to customer satisfaction.

-• Regulation & Licensing: While KuCoin is not directly regulated in the Philippines, it remains widely accessible to Filipino traders.
+• Regulation & Licensing: KuCoin is not directly regulated in the Philippines.

 • PHP Deposit Methods: Bank transfers, Gcash, digital wallets, debit and credit cards.